SMTG-Bham/easyunfold/docs/index.md

 [PyVaspwfc](https://github.com/QijingZheng/VaspBandUnfolding) for reading VASP wavefunction outputs, with a notable improvement being that symmetry-breaking is properly accounted for by sampling necessary additional _k_-points and averaging accordingly.
+Typical applications of band structure unfolding are the electronic structure analysis of defects, disorder, alloys, surfaces (and more), as illustrated in the example outputs below and [docs examples](https://smtg-ucl.github.io/easyunfold/examples.html).

 Our goal is to implement the band structure unfolding workflow in a robust and user-friendly software package.